Stewardship Projects

 In 2018 and 2019 we continued hand pulling honeysuckle sprouts in the meadow with the help of individual volunteers and groups like National Life Group.
 When an old white pine fell in the meadow and blocked Alex's Trail, we rerouted the trail to leave the tree in place—creating excellent wildlife habitat and offering protection from predators for small mammals and birds.

 Thanks to grant funding from the Oakland Foundation we were able to create a trail map and brochure for the property and reprint the meadow’s interpretive signs on a more durable material in 2020.
 Thanks to an enthusiastic family of volunteers we were also able to cut back (nearly) all the honeysuckle sprouts in the meadow before having the field brushhogged once again in October 2020.
+We continued to fight the good fight with the help of volunteer groups such as the Laraway School in 2022 and 2023.

-In 2022, we’re planning another round of riparian planting along the Little River and will continue to address honeysuckle growth in the meadow.
+This year, we’ll continue to address honeysuckle growth in the meadow.
 Sign up for our volunteer list to learn how you can help!

 Removing Invasive Japanese Barberry from Cady Hill Forest

 Cady Hill Forest is a great example of cooperative management of a community resource.
 Conserved in 2012, Cady Hill Forest is owned by the Town of Stowe, who has an agreement with Stowe Trails Partnership to manage the extensive trail system.
 The property is also subject to a conservation easement co-held by Stowe Land Trust and the Vermont Housing and Conservation Board.
-Since 2015, the Town of Stowe and Stowe Land Trust have been working with local organizations and volunteers to tackle Cady Hill's plant problem: an abundance of invasive Japanese barberry
+Since 2015, the Town of Stowe and Stowe Land Trust have been working with local organizations and volunteers to tackle Cady Hill's plant problem: an abundance of invasive Japanese barberry.

 Originally brought to the United States as an ornamental shrub, Japanese barberry has now escaped into Vermont's forests and fields, and if left unchecked will out-compete all other native under-story species until it is the only plant growing in that area.
 Areas with high barberry populations tend to have increased rates of Lyme disease because the shrubs are at the perfect height for ticks to hang out and wait for a ride, and mice, which are the alternate host for Lyme disease, thrive in the safety of thorny barberry stands.